 2. Extend your wall cabinets to the ceiling

-Kitchen design reasoning: Dust will collect on the top of the wall cabinets and that surface is difficult to clean.
+Kitchen design reasoning: Dust will collect on the tops of the wall cabinets, making that surface difficult to clean.
 If you are sensitive to dust allergens, this will be problematic.

-Solution: The feng shui solution would be to put plants or décor to keep the bad Qi from collecting there.
+Solution: A feng shui solution would be to put plants or décor there to keep the bad Qi from collecting.

 The kitchen design solution would depend on the size of the gap.
 Crown molding or a small panel can be added to the top of a wall cabinet to bridge that space.
-Otherwise, a full upgrade of new wall cabinets that extend to the ceiling creates new storage available to you.
+Otherwise, a full upgrade of new wall cabinets that extend to the ceiling creates new storage space.

 3. Do not put the stove next to the sink